clivetong/Talks/dynamicpgo/README.md

 1. Make the decisions for my run of the program (DPGO)

-2. inline lots and learn what you should not have done
+2. Inline lots and learn what you should not have done
     - and have a way to backout